Quitting Zyn and Other Oral Nicotine Pouches

 Cravings can be intense, but they are just thoughts that come into your mind.
 You don't have to deny their existence.
 You can learn how to let them come in, acknowledge them, and let them go without using nicotine.

 How is Zyn different from nicotine replacement therapy, like nicotine lozenges?

 Zyn is not the same as nicotine replacement therapy, like nicotine lozenges.
 NRT are medications that are Food and Drug Administration (FDA) approved and regulated.
 NRT can help you quit nicotine products for good.
 Decades of research have found that NRT is effective and safe to use long-term.

 Some people have thought about using Zyn to quit smoking, vaping, or dipping/chewing.
-Nicotine pouches like Zyn are NOT approved by the FDA as quitting medications.
+Nicotine pouches like Zyn are NOT approved by the FDA as quitting medications, as of February 2023.
 And because they have such high levels of nicotine, many people end up feeling just as addicted to Zyn as they would to other tobacco products.